-Which authority is responsible for overseeing the data protection law?
+2 Which authority is responsible for overseeing the data protection law?
 Describe the investigative powers of the authority.

-The Belgian Commission for the Protection of Privacy has been replaced by the Belgian DPA.
-The DPA is responsible for overseeing compliance with data protection law in Belgium.
-The DPA is headed by a chairman and consists of five main departments, each headed by a director:
+The Belgian Data Protection Authority (DPA) is responsible for overseeing compliance with data protection law in Belgium.
+The DPA is headed by a chairperson and consists of five main departments, each headed by a director:

-- a general secretariat that supports the operations of the DPA and has a number of executive tasks, including establishing the list of processing activities that require a data protection impact assessment, rendering opinions in case of prior consultation by a data controller, and approving codes of conduct and certification criteria, as well as standard contractual clauses and binding corporate rules for cross-border data transfers; - a front office service that is responsible for receiving complaints and requests, starting mediation procedures, raising awareness around data protection with the general public and informing organisations of their data protection obligations; - a knowledge centre that issues advice on questions related to PII processing and recommendations regarding social, economic or technological developments that may have an impact on PII processing; - an investigation service that is responsible for investigating data protection law infringements; and - · a litigation chamber that deals with administrative proceedings.
+- a general secretariat that supports the operations of the DPA and has several executive tasks, including establishing the list of processing activities that require a data protection impact assessment, rendering opinions in the case of prior consultation by a data controller, and approving codes of conduct and certification criteria, as well as standard contractual clauses and binding corporate rules for cross-border data transfers; - a front office service that is responsible for receiving complaints and requests, starting mediation procedures, raising awareness around data protection with the general public and informing organisations of their data protection obligations; - a knowledge centre that issues advice on questions related to PII processing and recommendations regarding social, economic or technological developments that may have an impact on PII processing; - an investigation service that is responsible for investigating data protection law infringements; and - a litigation chamber that deals with administrative proceedings.

-Together, the chairman and the four directors form the executive committee that, among others, approves the DPA's annual budget and determines the strategy and management plan.
-The new strategy and management plan of the DPA have not yet been published.
+Together, the chairperson and the four directors form the executive committee that, among others, approves the DPA's annual budget and determines the strategy and management plan.
+The DPA's 2020-2025 Strategic Plan was published on 12 March 2020.

-In addition, there is an independent reflection board that provides non-binding advice to the DPA on all data-protection-related topics, upon request of the executive committee or the knowledge centre or on its own initiative
+Also, there is an independent reflection board that provides nonbinding advice to the DPA on all data-protection-related topics, upon request of the executive committee or the knowledge centre or on its own initiative.

-To fulfil its role, the DPA has been granted a wide variety of investigative, control and enforcement powers.
+To fulfil its role, the DPA is granted a wide variety of investigative, control and enforcement powers.
 The enforcement powers include the power to:

-- issue a warning or a reprimand; - · order compliance with an individual's requests; - order to inform affected individuals of a security incident; - · order to freeze or limit processing; - temporarily or permanently prohibit processing; - order to bring processing activities in compliance with the law; - order the rectification, restriction or deletion of PII and the notification thereof to data recipients; - order the withdrawal of a licence given to a certification body; - · impose penalty payments and administration sanctions; and - suspend data transfers.
+- issue a warning or a reprimand; - order compliance with an individual's requests; - order to inform affected individuals of a security incident; - · order to freeze or limit processing; - temporarily or permanently prohibit processing; - order to bring processing activities in compliance with the law; - order the rectification, restriction or deletion of PII and the notification thereof to data recipients; - order the withdrawal of a licence given to a certification body; - impose penalty payments and administrative sanctions; and - suspend data transfers.

-Furthermore, the DPA can transmit a case to the public prosecutor for criminal investigation and prosecution.
+Further, the DPA can transmit a case to the public prosecutor for criminal investigation and prosecution.
 The DPA can also publish the decisions it issues on its website.
 The investigation powers of the DPA include the power to:

 - hear witnesses;

-- · perform identity checks;
+- perform identity checks;

-- · conduct written inquiries;
+- conduct written inquiries;

-- · conduct on-site inspections;
+- conduct on-site inspections;

-- · access computer systems and copy all data such systems contain;
+- access computer systems and copy all data such systems contain;

 - access information electronically;

-- · seize or seal goods, documents and computer systems; and
+- seize or seal goods, documents and computer systems; and

 - request the identification of the subscriber or regular user of an electronic communication service or electronic communication means.